HieuDevs/ai-agent/ai-docs/chatbot_web_details.md

 - Returns assessment in modal dialog with organized sections
 - Uses ConversationHistoryManager for conversation analysis
 - Assessment appears in dedicated modal with orange theme
+- **NEW**: Streaming assessment with real-time progress updates via Server-Sent Events
+- **NEW**: Content-based progress estimation from JSON analysis
+- **NEW**: Vietnamese progress messages with emoji indicators
+- **NEW**: Milestone-based event emission for efficient progress tracking

 ### Translation Service
 - Called for all assistant messages